Assamese Hindu Wedding Reception – Post-Wedding Ceremony

 This ceremony is usually very informal, and it normally includes only close family members.

-I really enjoyed researching the information about Hindu Weddings, and interviewing Rishi and Ria about their Traditional Assamese Wedding, as well sharing their pictures.
+I really enjoyed researching the information about Hindu Weddings, interviewing Rishi and Ria about their Traditional Assamese Wedding, as well sharing their pictures.

 It almost feels like I just attended one of these weddings.